InfinityG/id-io/README.md

 [ig_crypto_utils](https://rubygems.org/gems/ig-crypto-utils) which is used extensively in ID-IO, and can be used in any Ruby application to sign requests for use in ID-IO.

-To sign requests on the front-end (ie: Javascript), a set of libraries called [CryptoCoinJS](http://cryptocoinjs.com/) is available.
+To sign requests on the front-end (ie: Javascript), we've also created a library called [ig-js-utils](https://github.com/InfinityG/ig-js-utils), which is itself based on libraries produced by [CryptoCoinJS](http://cryptocoinjs.com/).

 ## API documentation